LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

     - SiteUsersGridPanel with row selection to show UserDetailsPanel and manage buttons to allow selected user deactivate/reactive/delete
     - CreateUsersModal for creating new site users from SiteUsersGridPanel button
     - Add invalidateUsers to index.ts for use in Sample Manager app
-    - Update to @labkey/api release version TBD
+    - Update to @labkey/api release version 0.0.29

 ### version 0.8.2